Rome urges Iran to free Italian journalist Cecilia Sala – DW – 12/28/2024

 He said that Sala was being fed and was being held in a "single cell."

-"She was taken to Evin prison, where dissidents are held, and the reason for her arrest has not yet been formalized," Chora, a podcast publisher for which Sala works, said in a statement.
+"She was taken to Evin prison, where dissidents are held, and the reason for her arrest has not yet been formalized," the publisher, Chora, said in a statement.

 "Journalism is not a crime, even in countries that repress all freedoms, including those of the press," it said.
 "Bring her home."